5 solutions to fix Windows 10 not starting after update

-We already showed you what to do if you’re unable to shut down your laptop in Windows 10, and now we’re going to talk about something similar.
+We already showed you what to do if you’re unable to shut down your laptop in Windows 10 .Now we’re going to talk about something similar.
 In this article, you’ll find out what to do if you’re unable to restart your laptop after Windows 10 upgrade.

 Solution 1 – Make sure your laptop is compatible with Windows 10